jmiramont/benchmarks-detection-denoising/notebooks/readme.md

 ## Run the notebooks locally

 In order to run the notebooks locally, you will first need a local copy of the repository.
-You can clone the repository in a local folder by using:
+You can clone the repository in a local folder:

 ```bash
 git clone https://github.com/jmiramont/benchmark-test.git